 (Pro tip: When you go to download the template, avoid the large green “Free Download” button—it’s actually an ad.
 Instead, click the small “Click here to download” link.)

 Not sure how to pick out of such a large selection?
 Hloom recommends considering what’s most appropriate for your industry (traditional versus casual), what skills your resume should portray for the role you’re applying for (creativity versus organization), and what style will show off a bit of your personality.

 Now that making your resume look stellar is so easy, you can focus your time on making the content perfect.
 Need some help?
-Check out some of the articles below to really make your resume shine.
+Check out this article with dozens of resume tips that’ll help you get hired.